 “Poor or absent information reduces the power of women and girls to challenge injustice, demand fair treatment, and secure the resources needed to live happily and safely,” said Florence Sesay, program director for Media Matters for Women.
 “We are thankful to Africell for partnering with Media Matters for Women to serve our rural communities.”

 Media Matters for Women uses mobile phones to address the unmet information needs of women and girls in rural Africa.
 Specially trained local journalists report on relevant issues, including human rights, health, gender-based violence, teen pregnancy, girls’ education, participatory democracy, human trafficking and income generation.
 Reports are created as podcasts, which are distributed in multiple local languages.
-By harnessing free file-sharing, which is common in Africa’s music-sharing culture, to generate a “viral” effect, Media Matters for Women ensures that women and girls across Sierra Leone are exposed to clear, accurate and timely information on subjects important to them.
+By harnessing the practice of free file-sharing, which is common in Africa’s music-sharing culture, to generate a “viral” effect, Media Matters for Women ensures that women and girls across Sierra Leone are exposed to clear, accurate and timely information on subjects important to them.

-Media Matters for Women’s approach is innovative and highly effective: Its female journalists take their locally generated podcasts directly into rural communities.
+Media Matters for Women’s approach is innovative and highly effective: its female journalists take their locally generated podcasts directly into rural communities.
 To aid in this work, Africell will give Media Matters for Women privileged access to its media and communications network across Sierra Leone in addition to providing some physical hardware.

 Podcasts are an increasingly popular medium.
 According to recent research, global podcast listenership ballooned in 2020 as consumers adapted to lifestyle changes brought about by Covid-19.
 Podcasts are versatile, and their growth over the past year has led to greater diversity in the forms and style of podcast content.